-- reviewed the 2020 budget; - authorized the Chairman to grant guarantees on behalf of the Company; - allocated the attendance fees for 2019: - carried out the annual review of its operations; - reviewed and approved the quarterly, half-year and annual consolidated and parent company financial statements and reviewed the management forecasts; - approved the corporate governance report; - approved the reports and draft resolutions submitted by the Board of Directors to the June 26, 2020 General Meeting; - exercised the authority granted by the General Meeting to purchase or transfer the Company's shares; - reviewed all minutes of proceedings of the Audit and Risk Committee and the Appointment and Compensation Committee: - in relation to issues currently affecting the Group, noted the progress made on current projects as well as events and transactions of significant importance for the Company.
+- reviewed the 2021 budget; - authorized the Chairman to grant guarantees on behalf of the Company; - allocated the attendance fees for 2020; - carried out the annual review of its operations; - reviewed and approved the quarterly, half-year and annual consolidated and statutory financial statements of the Company and reviewed the management forecasts; - approved the corporate governance report; - approved the reports and draft resolutions submitted by the Board of Directors to the June 25, 2021 General Meeting; - exercised the authority granted by the General Meeting to purchase or transfer the Company's shares; - reviewed all minutes of proceedings of the standing Committees; - in relation to issues currently affecting the Group, noted the progress made on current projects as well as events and transactions of significant importance for the Company and the Group.

-The meetings of the Board of Directors lasted for one and a half hours on average.
-The average attendance rate was 97%.
+The Board of Directors meetings generally last between one and a half and two hours.
+The average attendance rate was 100%.